DP-404/Sunrider-MoA-DP404-Mod/README.md

 - Delete the "game/cache" folder within the Sunrider Mask of Arcadius main game folder since it may cause some errors.
 - Run SunriderMaskOfArcadius.exe.
 Check the bottom left corner of the main menu screen.
 If 'DP404 Mod' text appears, then you're good to go.

+This mod works correctly whether or not you have the decensor patch installed.
 **Warning:** This mod tampers with several parts of the original game code in order to work properly.
 Compatibility with other mods is highly unlikely.

 # Changelog